ClementPinard/depth-dataset-builder/README.md

     - Log image filename and centered *XYZ* position in a file for georegistration of the reconstruction point cloud
     - This step is also done by the script `videos_to_colmap.py`

-4. Generate sky maps of your drone pictures to help the photogrammetry filter out noise during matching
+4. Generate sky maps of your drone pictures to help the photogrammetry filter out noise during matching (Step 6)
     - Use a Neural Network to segment the drone picture and generate masks so that the black areas will be ignored
     - This is done with the script `generate_sky_masks.py`